sghpjuikit/player/README.md

 - If you get 'trapped' and 'locked in' with no idea what to do, press right ALT (layout edit mode) or click anywhere (mouse buttons often navigate) - once you get the hang of it, you will see how convenient it is.
 - widgets, popups and containers have informative "i" buttons that provide valuable info on possible course of action

-## Development
+# Development

-### Project set up
+### Project setup

 - Language
   - Java jdk-9.0.0 or higher
   - and Kotlin (latest version) are both required.

-- IDE
-  - Any IDE works, but due to use of Kotlin, Intellij Idea is very recommended.
+- IDE: due to use of Kotlin, Intellij Idea is strongly recommended, although not required

-- Dependencies

-All required dependencies are included in /extra/lib.
+- Dependencies: All required dependencies are included in /extra/lib.
 For the optional extra projects, dependencies are located at /extra/projects_lib.

-- widgets
+#### Widgets

 It is required to add widget source codes to the source code of the project.